shajen/rtl-sdr-scanner-cpp/README.md

-# rtl-sdr-cpp scanner and recorder
+# Introduction

 This project contains rtl-sdr tool written in `c++` to scan and record interesting frequencies.
 See video below for details.

-This project is new version of [rtl-sdr-scanner](https://github.com/shajen/rtl-sdr-scanner) written in `python`.
+This project is a new version of [rtl-sdr-scanner](https://github.com/shajen/rtl-sdr-scanner) which was written in `python`.

 An improvement over the previous version:
 - huge performance boost